SKEC 261 / EU Regulation

 Check My SAS Scandinavian Airlines Claim

-Free check · 3 years (Sweden) · 6 years (UK routes) · 2–6 years (other EU countries) time limit · No fee unless you win
+Free eligibility check · 3 years (Sweden) · 6 years (UK routes) · 2–6 years (other EU countries) time limit · Fee disclosed before signature

 01We Know SAS Scandinavian Airlines

-SAS operates 130+ aircraft from its three Scandinavian hubs, serving 100+ destinations.
+SAS operates a fleet of aircraft from its three Scandinavian hubs, serving destinations worldwide.
 The airline is a Star Alliance founding member.
-Scandinavian winters create significant operational challenges, with delay rates of 10–15% during December–February.
+Scandinavian winters create significant operational challenges, with notable delay rates during December–February.
 SAS's transatlantic routes (particularly to the US) are valuable for compensation claims.

 Our Success Rate